versatica/mediasoup-website/support.md

 or if the [worker.on("died")](/documentation/v3/mediasoup/api/#worker-on-died) event fires, this is a bug in mediasoup that should not happen.

-If so, please report the issue in GitHub and also enable core dumps in your host.
+If so, please report the issue in [GitHub][mediasoup-github-issues] and also enable core dumps in your host.
 If you run mediasoup in Linux, do it as follows **before** running your mediasoup application again:

 ```bash
 $ mkdir /tmp/cores